 This dual distinction fits very well with pilgrimage.
 Some people focus their pilgrimage around a particular intention, specifically meaningful to them, whereas other people don’t know what intention to choose, but are open to whatever the pilgrimage brings them, and are willing to be changed by it.

 Thirdly, and finally, your daily pilgrimage is about actually walking, being ever-present to all around you, and getting to know the land in ever greater depth: the plants, animals, birds, landscapes, skies, paths, villages, architecture, locals, strangers, stories, sounds, smells, textures, weathers.
 You can light a candle at a special place, put your hands in wild water that you come across, touch trees, lie down on the ground and look up at the sky, and carry a pebble that you charge with your intention as you walk.

 If you are walking with others, perhaps ask for a few minutes’ silent walking during your micro pilgrimage.

-The archetypes of the Fool and Pilgrim are relevant to the present-moment practice of walking – there are subtle differences between these two archetypes, but both are about venturing into the unknown with open hearts and minds.
-A Fool is largely concerned with venturing into the unknown of their inner life and playing with the boundaries of acceptability, whereas a Pilgrim is about venturing into the unknown of the outer world as well as their inner life.
-But even walking the same route every day offers a step into the unknown if you allow it.
+The archetypes of the Fool and Pilgrim are relevant to the present-moment practice of walking – both are about venturing into the unknown with open hearts and minds.
+A Fool ventures into the unknown of their inner life and plays with the boundaries of acceptability, whereas a Pilgrim is about venturing into the unknown of the outer world as well as their inner life.
+Even walking the same route every day offers a step into the unknown if you allow it.

 The Fool is often depicted as a happy-go-lucky youth with a knapsack slung on a stick over their shoulder walking, broad-grinned, over the edge of a cliff.
 The attitude of ‘forever young’ people is to wonder at everything around them, with the assumption of total possibility at all times.
 This will expand your perception of time.

-If you can make your daily walk like that then you are doing very well!
+If you can make your pilgrimage like that then you are doing very well!